nix-life/Small-Projects/README.md

 #### 1.14 [Tax Calculator](https://github.com/nix-life/Small-Projects/blob/main/numbers/tax_calculator.cpp)
 Asks the user to enter a cost and either a country or state tax.
 It then returns the tax plus the total cost with tax.

+Note: Improvement could include choice of tax expanded to country and/or state/province.

 #### 1.15 [Dijkstras Algorithm](https://github.com/nix-life/Small-Projects/blob/main/numbers/dijkstra.cpp)
 Create a program that finds the shortest path through a graph using its edges.